DHT Side Effects

 Generic Name: dihydrotachysterol

-Note: This page contains information about the side effects of dihydrotachysterol.
-Some of the dosage forms included on this document may not apply to the brand name DHT.
+Note: This document contains side effect information about dihydrotachysterol.
+Some of the dosage forms listed on this page may not apply to the brand name DHT.

 Applies to dihydrotachysterol: oral capsule, oral concentrate, oral tablet